THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 (1) The first block is the feature-domain augmented likelihood block that uniquely maximizes the data likelihood in image's feature-domain.<br>
 (2) The second block is the constrain block which implements extended-HIO (eHIO), providing plug-and-play interfaces for arbitrary customized constraints.<br>
 <br>
-The feature-domain likelihood is the core of FAIRY, which is established on image's feature extracted by invertible feature-extracting operators.
+The **feature-domain likelihood** is the core of FAIRY, which is established on image's feature extracted by invertible feature-extracting operators.
 As the image's feature is the inherent properties of image which is more robust to image degrading than image itself.<br>
 <br>
 The complex gradient given by the likelihood block and constrain block is calculated based on current estimation of model parameters, and is further managed by the optimizer to update the parameters and accelerate the gradient descent progress, just like the way when training a neural network. <br>
 <br>
-Given the non-convex, non-linear property of the loss function, the FAIRY bears resemblance to training a deep neural network in a supervised manner, in which the target wavefront is learned from a series of intensity observations by minimizing the loss function through complex back-propagation.
+Given the non-convex, non-linear property of the loss function, the **FAIRY bears resemblance to training a deep neural network in a supervised manner**, in which the target wavefront is learned from a series of intensity observations by minimizing the loss function through complex back-propagation.
 Intricate feature-domain likelihood function can be tackled by FAIRY as long as the function is differentiable.
 Fruitful optimization/learning strategies in field of deep learning are further adapted for wavefront recovery. <br>
 <br>

 ## Results